 Just being healthier is great, but that wasn't the only reason Gonzalez kept eating this new way.
 For him, eating better meant better performance.
 Gonzalez says he's faster and has more energy now.

 "What he's seeing on the field is improvement in both recovery and energy levels," Dulan said.
-And that's despite his age (33) in a sport where many top players are in their twenties.
 Gonzalez is going strong.

 Want to see his numbers?
-Gonzalez caught 96 passes for 1,058 yards in 2008, the same year he scored 10 touchdowns.
+Gonzalez caught 93 passes for 930 yards in 2012, the same year he scored eight touchdowns.
 And in his position — tight end — he's smashed records.
-He has 916 receptions, which means he caught the ball 916 times.
-Not far from 1,000!
+He has 1,242 receptions, which means he caught the ball 1,242 times for more than 14,000 yards!

 Let's talk a little more about what's on his plate.
 You probably know all food has calories — units of energy that your body uses to keep going.
 But you might wonder why it makes a difference where your calories come from.
 How does your body know if you're eating 600 calories of soda and candy or 600 calories in a Gonzalez special (a dinner of fish, whole grains, and veggies)?